exercism/x86-64-assembly/reference/implementing-a-concept-exercise.md

 ## Inspiration

 When implementing an exercise, it can be very useful to look at already implemented x86-64 exercises.
 You can also check the exercise's [general concepts documents][reference] to see if other languages have already implemented an exercise for that concept.

 ## Help

-If you have any questions regarding implementing this exercise, please post them as comments in the exercise's GitHub issue.
+If you have any questions regarding implementing this exercise, please post them as comments in the exercise's GitHub issue or PR.

 [unity]: https://github.com/ThrowTheSwitch/Unity
 [concept-exercises]: https://github.com/exercism/v3/blob/main/docs/concept-exercises.md